orange-cloudfoundry/gitlab-release-resource/README.md

 ### Prerequisites

-* golang is *required* - version 1.9.x is tested; earlier versions may also work.
+* golang is *required* - version 1.15.x is tested; earlier versions may also work.
-* docker is *required* - version 17.06.x is tested; earlier versions may also work.
+* docker is *required* - version 19.03.x is tested; earlier versions may also work.
-* godep is used for dependency management of the golang packages.
+* go mod is used for dependency management of the golang packages.

 ### Running the tests